swiftlang/swift-evolution/proposals/nnnn-package-creation.md

 This is the HelloWorld package!
 ```

-The name of the current working directory will be used if `--name` is omitted
+When the `--name` option is omitted, the name of the target directory will be used as the package name.

 ### Substitutions

-While transforming the template directory into a package, SwiftPM performs string substitutions on several provided data elements:
+While transforming the template directory into a package, SwiftPM performs string substitutions on all text files, using the following metadata fields:

 1. `___NAME___`: The name provided by the user using the `--name` flag
 2. `___NAME_AS_C99___`: The name provided by the user using the `--name` flag, transformed to be C99 compliant

-Future iterations of this feature, will include additional metadata fields that can be used in this context.
+Future iterations of this feature will include additional metadata fields that can be used in this context.

 ### Defining the default template

-To customize the default template (i.e. when `swift package create` is invoked with the explicit `--template `argument), user should define a template named “default”, i.e. `~/.swiftpm/configuration/templates/new-package/default`
+To customize the default template (i.e. when `swift package create` is invoked with the explicit `--template `argument), user define a template named “default”, i.e. `~/.swiftpm/configuration/templates/new-package/default`

 ### Adding and updating templates